AWhetter/pathseq/doc/source/format.rst

 The PathSeq API has the concept of a "loose" format.
-Whereas the normal sequence string format maximises simplicity and compatibility across VFX software, the loose format trades that for compatibility in parsing more sequence strings.
+Whereas the normal sequence string format maximises simplicity and compatibility across VFX software, the loose format prioritises compatibility in parsing more sequence strings.
+This compatibility comes at a cost of complexity, and a loose sequence string will likely be less compatible across VFX software.

 The loose format is a flexible format that is useful when parsing sequence strings from unknown sources.